xiaoge26/tp/docs/DeveloperGuide.md

 Given below is a quick overview of main components and how they interact with each other.

+For a quick link to a summary refer to: [Summary of overall architecture](#summary-of-overall-architecture)

 **Interactions**

 The sequence diagram below shows how components interact with each other when the user issues the command `deposit 100`.